Skip to main contentSkip to navigation

 What is the rush fee for SSD data recovery?

 A +$100 rush fee to move to the front of the queue.
 This applies to any tier.
-Standard turnaround ranges from 3 to 5 business days (simple copy) to 4 to 8 weeks (NAND swap requiring donor sourcing).
+Standard turnaround ranges from 3-5 business days (simple copy) to 4-8 weeks (NAND swap requiring donor sourcing).
 Rush service moves your job to the front of the queue regardless of tier.

 What is a donor drive and why does it add to the cost?

 A donor drive is a matching SSD used for its circuit board.
 Typical donor cost: $40–$100 for common models, $150–$300 for discontinued or rare controllers.
 The donor provides a working circuit board with a compatible controller.
-For NAND swap cases, the NAND chips from your failed drive are desoldered and transplanted onto the donor board using Zhuo Mao BGA rework equipment.
+For NAND swap cases on encrypted drives, the NAND chips and the original controller silicon are desoldered together and transplanted onto the donor PCB using Zhuo Mao BGA rework equipment.
+Transplanting the controller alongside the NAND is required because AES-256 keys are fused to the original controller and cannot be moved.
 The donor drive is consumed in the process, which is why NAND swap tiers require a 50% deposit.

 How do I get a quote for SSD data recovery?